tobimori/kirby-dreamform/docs/actions.md

 Actions are ran after form submission & field validation.
 They can utilize the submitted field data, change them, or ultimately still reject the submission.

-By default, Kirby Dream Form includes the following Actions:
+By default, Kirby DreamForm includes the following Actions:

 - Email Action
   > Sends an email to any specified email address with the submitted field data